Veritas solutions focus on information, not infrastructure. Our comprehensive

 Veritas promotes responsible operation not only in our own operations, but also throughout our supply chain.
 Veritas’ global supply chain, which includes activities related to the manufacturing and transportation of Veritas’ physical products, contains six Tier 1 suppliers.
 Our oversight includes the sourcing of raw materials as well as the selection and management of suppliers that assemble and ship our packaged products.
 We are committed to manufacturing and fulfilling products that meet the demand of our customers and partners with a strong focus on quality, corporate social responsibility and operational efficiencies.

-In 2016 Veritas joined the EICC.
-As an Affiliate Member Veritas has voluntarily adopted the Electronic Industry Citizenship Coalition (EICC) Code of Conduct and subsequently applied the code to our supply chain and Tier 1 suppliers.
+In 2016 Veritas joined the RBA.
+As an Affiliate Member, Veritas has voluntarily adopted the Responsible Business Alliance (RBA) Code of Conduct and subsequently applied the code to our supply chain and Tier 1 suppliers.

-The EICC Code of Conduct is a set of standards on social, environmental and ethical issues in the electronics industry supply chain.
-The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.
+The RBA Code of Conduct is a set of standards on social, environmental and ethical issues in the electronics industry supply chain.
+The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labour Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.

-The EICC code outlines Veritas' expectations regarding labor conditions and the protection of labor rights, prohibits child labor and forced or compulsory labor, and promotes environmental and ethical practices by our suppliers.
+The RBA code outlines Veritas' expectations regarding labour conditions and the protection of labour rights, prohibits child labour and forced or compulsory labour, and promotes environmental and ethical practices by our suppliers.

-The EICC contains provisions to address performance in the following areas:
+The RBA contains provisions to address performance in the following areas:

 Through this industry collaborative effort, we expect to obtain the following benefits:

-Our Procurement Code of Conduct, which is closely aligned with the EICC Code of Conduct continues as Veritas' code of conduct for the rest of our supply chain.
+Our Procurement Code of Conduct, which is closely aligned with the RBA Code of Conduct, continues as Veritas' code of conduct for the rest of our supply chain.

 Procurement Code of Conduct

 At Veritas, we work to preserve and uphold human rights throughout our company and our supply chain.
-We have a zero-tolerance policy for forced labor, slavery, child labor and human trafficking, as outlined in our Human Rights Policy, the EEIC Code of Conduct and the United Nations Global Compact.
+We have a zero-tolerance policy for forced labour, slavery, child labour and human trafficking, as outlined in our Human Rights Policy, the RBA Code of Conduct and the United Nations Global Compact.

 Veritas has a zero-tolerance policy and expects all employees and contractors to be aware of the implications of violating any aspect of human-trafficking related activities.
 Employees and contractors can report potential violations of this policy to Veritas EthicsLine.